The STEM Center

 Kellogg Library: The Library staff offer helpful workshops throughout the semester.

 Schedule Assistant - Helps students find class sections that work around their personal commitments such as work, athletics, study groups, etc. Want to learn more?
-Watch the 4 minute video here or review the Student Guide in PDF format.
+Watch the 4 minute Schedule Assistant How to Video or review the Student Guide in PDF format.

 Student Field Placement: Student field placements encompasses a variety of opportunities, such as: internships, observations and field work.
 Please consult with your department intership coordinator/faculty supervisor.
 Visit the link for details.